The Zeta Tail Distribution: A Novel Event-Count Model: Abstract

 \section{Abstract}

-\begin{singlespace} We introduce the $\textrm{Zeta Tail}\left(a\right)$ probability distribution as a new model for random damage-event counts in risk analysis.
-Although readily motivated through a natural relationship with the {} $\textrm{Geometric}\left(p\right)$ distribution, $\textrm{Zeta Tail}\left(a\right)$ has received little attention in the scholarly literature.
-In the present work, we begin by deriving various fundamental properties of this novel distribution.
-We then assess its usefulness as an alternative to $\textrm{Geometric}\left(p\right)$ for event-count data. {}
+We introduce the $\textrm{Zeta Tail}\left(a\right)$ probability distribution as a new model for random damage-event counts in risk analysis.
+Although a natural analogue of the $\textrm{Geometric}\left(p\right)$ distribution, $\textrm{Zeta Tail}\left(a\right)$ has received little attention in the scholarly literature.
+In the present work, we show this distribution to be reasonably tractable by deriving various fundamental properties, including moments, generating functions, and reliability functions.
+We then assess its usefulness as an alternative to $\textrm{Geometric}\left(p\right)$, both theoretically and through application to a set of meteorological data.
+Finally, we discuss conceptual differences between employing the $\textrm{Zeta Tail}\left(a\right)$ model conditionally (i.e., given observed data with certain known characteristics) and unconditionally (i.e., for arbitrary, as yet unobserved data).